dc3a42/FlamingOrgan/README.md

 6. pair *MAC-adress*
 7. connect *MAC-adress*

+For a BT keyboard that won't connect, see https://www.raspberrypi.org/forums/viewtopic.php?p=947185#p947185

 There's probably more -- let me know what I missed!
 (Like Python3 support?  mido?)